pramatias/rustbook/intermediate_step/rustbook74gpt.md

     Providing New Names with the as Keyword

-Here's another little trick, my friend.
+Here's another little trick.
 When you find yourself in a pickle, with two types sharing the same name and you want to bring them into the same scope, Rust has got your back.
 Introducing the mighty "as" keyword!